-Indicate how the research findings are useful to you and why.
-(4)
+Indicate if the research findings are useful to you.
+Discuss how and why the findings are useful to your current practice.(4)

-Describe how you are using or intend to use the research findings.
+Describe how you intend to use the research findings.
 Consider theory, assessment, planning and implementation in your nursing practice.
-You will be given marks for a logical, clear argument.
+You will be given marks for a clear, logical argument.
 (6)